 For instance, once the cell is removed from your body, there is a high chance of being contaminated with virus or bacteria that could introduce a new disease when injected back.
 Aside from that, manipulating the growth of the cells can strip them off from their normal function.
 You need to find a reputable clinic with licensed medical professionals to perform the transplantation because there are some cases wherein clinics inject the cells back into parts of your body where it shouldn’t have cells and cause complications instead.

-3. Stem cell transplantation is still an on-going study
+3. Stem cell from cord blood transplantation is still an on-going study

 As what we’ve mentioned above, there is a big gap in the literature that can explain thoroughly stem cells and its operations.
 Hence, you cannot assure that what worked in animals inside the laboratory works the same with the human body.